hrynkevych/hrynkevych/README.md

 ## Hi there 👋

-I'm Mykhailo Hrynkevych, Front End Developer based in Netherlands.
+I'm Mykhailo Hrynkevych, Software Developer based in Netherlands.
 I specialize, mainly, in building apps using React and TypeScript.
 With a strong command of English, I excel at collaborating in international environments and working seamlessly with foreign clients to achieve project goals.

 ### 🚀 About Me

-- 🔭 I’m a **Front End Developer**.
+- 🔭 I’m a **Software Developer**.
 - 👯 I’m looking to collaborate on **React projects**.
 - 📫 How to reach me: **mgrynkevych@outlook.com**
 - 😄 Pronouns: **he/him**